Nilp-amin/tum_robocup/README.md

 # Requirements
 To be able to use this repository the below requirements have to be met.
-1. The *tiago_public_ws* repository needs to be setup and built.
-This can be done by cloning the repository [locally](https://wiki.ros.org/Robots/TIAGo/Tutorials/Installation/InstallUbuntuAndROS) or setting up the [docker](https://wiki.ros.org/Robots/TIAGo/Tutorials/Installation/Installing_Tiago_tutorial_docker).
+1. The *hsrb development packages* needs to be setup and built.
+This can be done by following the instructions at [hsrb](https://docs.hsr.io/hsrb_user_manual_en/howto/pc_install.html).

 2. A seperate *catkin_ws* repository needs to be setup.
 This can be done by following the instructions below:
 ```